 What kind of certification will I get with Mississauga First Aid?

 Trainees who are able to complete and pass their training course are awarded a workplace-approved training certificate valid for three years throughout Canada.
 Refresher courses for expiring certificates are available twice a week.

 How can I be sure I will get the best training possible?

-All courses are taught by workplace approved certified instructors in high-end training centres throughout Mississauga.
-The classrooms and training rooms are well-maintained and spacious, and equipped with up-to-date training equipment.
-The centres are easily accessible by public and private transportation and within walking distance to free parking and restaurants.
+All courses are taught by workplace approved certified instructors in high-end training centers throughout Mississauga.
+The classrooms and training rooms are well-maintained and spacious and equipped with up-to-date training equipment.
+The centers are easily accessible by public and private transportation and within walking distance to free parking and restaurants.